rustymagnet3000/bits_bytes_playground/README.md

 On macOS the linker defaults to swap out a vulnerable `strcpy` with a safe version.
 This code is designed to be unsafe to demo the issues with `buffer overflows` and `strcpy`.

 ### 28a.C Invoke shell from code
-The simplest example of using the C's `execve` to transform the calling process into a new process.
-In this case, I spawned a bash shell from the C code.
+The simplest example of C's `execve` to transform the calling process into a new process.
+This example showed how to spawn a bash shell from code.

 ### 28b.ASM Shellcode for execve
 Transform the `asm` code into shellcode.
 Only for `arm` hosts.